Hlanga/Shopping-cart/README.md

 # Shopping-cart
-E-commerce site with basic layout and shopping cart with minimal functionality.The technologies used: HTML5, CSS3, Boostrap.
+E-commerce site with basic layout and shopping cart with minimal functionality.The technologies used: HTML5, CSS3, Vanilla JavaScript and Boostrap.